.

 The factors affecting ice patterns on glass

-Study of the relation between wind direction and temperature inversions
+Study of the relation between wind direction and temperature

 A study of small scale wind currents around buildings